brightsg/Dubrovnik/Readme.md

 Overview
 ========
 Dubrovnik is an Objective-C framework that provides a series of bindings between Obj-C and the Mono open source implementation of .NET.
 Functionally, it works like an ObjC<->C# language bridge.
-Dubrovnik is a fork of [Dumbarton](https://github.com/mono/Dumbarton).
-Dubrovnik retains the Dumbarton core but has better weather.

 Dubrovnik is intended to provide a means of interfacing a Cocoa GUI to a .NET backend assembly or assemblies.
 The Dubrovnik code generator can be used to automate the generation of Obj-C bindings to those assemblies.
 This greatly simplifies interfacing .NET to Obj-C.

+Dubrovnik is a fork of [Dumbarton](https://github.com/mono/Dumbarton).
+Dubrovnik utilises an extended Dumbarton core and links to the modern Obj-C runtime.

 Status
 ======